Degree Finder: key terminology for students

 Am I guaranteed a place?

-- The decision on your application remains at the discretion of the institution you are applying to as Pearson cannot guarantee the success of your application.
+- No, Pearson cannot guarantee that you will be accepted.
+The decision on your application remains at the discretion of the institution you are applying to.

 - We strongly recommend that if you are considering applying, you should reach out to the institution’s admissions, recruitment or international department (where applicable) for additional support during the application process.